What is a Community Outreach Worker? Jobs, Salaries, Training

 Examples of Community Outreach Worker Jobs

-To get a better idea of possible employers, we researched current job openings for community outreach workers on the Government of Canada Job Bank.
+To get a better idea of possible employers, we researched current job openings for community outreach workers on the Government of Canada Job Bank and other job portals.

 Here are some good examples of employment opportunities and salaries.

-Example #1: Emergency Weather Shelter Support Worker in Abbotsford, BC
+Example #1: Extreme Weather Response Worker in New Westminster, BC

 Example #3: Street Outreach Worker in Ottawa